Luka Capan

-Luka Capan (born 6 April 1995) is a professional Croatian footballer who plays as a centre-back for Serbian club TSC.
+Luka Capan (born 6 April 1995) is a professional Croatian footballer who plays as a centre-back for Austrian club SV Ried.

 Career

 His first involvement with Dinamo Zagreb was being an unused substitute in an UEFA Europa League defeat to Ludogorets in December 2013.
 He was included in the squad following the injury of Jeremy Taravel.
 He made his debut for the club in a 6–1 win against Slaven Belupo in March 2014, coming as a 60th-minute substitute for Jozo Šimunović.
 In January 2018, Capan signed a three-and-a-half-year contract with HNK Rijeka.

 In July 2023, Capan joined newly promoted Super League Greece club Kifisia.

 In May 2024, Capan joined Serbian SuperLiga club TSC.

+On 2 September 2026, Capan joined Austrian Bundesliga side SV Ried.